EthanMinton/Ethan-Minton-SophDesignLab-Portfolio/docs/Labs/L04/index.md

 <img width="4032" height="2258" alt="IMG_5838" src="https://github.com/user-attachments/assets/efff5f81-faaa-4fdf-bfe4-a89dcbb41c06" />

-Looking back at the Design Rules Chart (linked at the bottom within "Resources"), it stated that the minimum tolerence that Fused Deposition Modeling generally has a lower limit tolerance of 0.3 mm, which translates to about 0.011811 inches.
+Looking back at the Design Rules Chart (linked at the bottom within "Resources"), it stated that the minimum tolerance that Fused Deposition Modeling generally has a lower-limit tolerance of 0.3 mm, which translates to about 0.011811 inches.
 I chose to use 0.01 increments for the pin diameters as an estimated value to show the results.
-Based on the chart, I assumed that it would work around "0.33" because each layer of the 3D print carried the +-0.011811 inches tolerance, which, in the setup I performed, meant that, in a worse case senarior the walls of the primary part and the walls of the pin could have a maximum inconsistency of 0.023622 inches.
+Based on the chart, I assumed that it would work around "0.33" because each layer of the 3D print carried the +-0.011811 inches tolerance, which, in the setup I performed, meant that, in a worst-case scenario, the walls of the primary part and the walls of the pin could have a maximum inconsistency of 0.023622 inches.
 Well within the "0.35" and "0.34" range and even dipping below the "0.33" pin diameter, with the worst-case diameter required being 0.326378 inches.
 The fact that only one of the "0.33" inch pins could be safely extracted shows exactly how these tolerance ranges work, with inconsistencies more likely to happen the closer you approach the base value.
 It provides great value to have the double pin design here because it gave me the chance to observe that tolerance inconsistencies are inconsistent themselves.

 <img width="1243" height="77" alt="image" src="https://github.com/user-attachments/assets/78c9d18b-7605-4afb-abf1-c89411c0f66b" />